sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 Running PowerShell scripts
 ==========================

 ``PowerShell`` is very powerful scripting language, often used to automate routine tasks, which makes it an ideal target for *would-be hackers*.
-To mitigate this Microsoft limits PowerShell scripts can be executed, even though the individual cmdlets can always be executed.
+To mitigate this Microsoft limits PowerShell execution, even though the individual ``cmdlets`` can always be run.

 Many articles on the internet suggest the disabling or trying to work around this security feature... **PLEASE AVOID DOING THIS**!

-Your Windows distributions may provide *Developer* section in ``Settings``, which allows local ``PowerShell``  scripts to be executed by the ``CurrentUser`` by setting the ``ExecutionPolicy`` to ``RemoteSigned``.
+Many Windows distributions provide *Developer* section in ``Settings``, which allows local ``PowerShell``  scripts to be executed by the ``CurrentUser`` by setting the ``ExecutionPolicy`` to ``RemoteSigned``.

 Alternatively this can also be done manually by running ``PowerShell`` as ``Administrator``